Theory of polar domains in moir\'e heterostructures: Results

 \section{Results}

 The out-of-plane polarization of the TMD bilayers along the configuration space diagonal is shown in Fig.~\ref{fig:pol}.
 All of the homo-bilayers have an odd polarizaiton along the diagonal, with the magnitude being stronger in the sulfur TMDs.
-For hetero-bilayers with the same chalcogens but different metals, the MPD is nearly odd, but the polarization at the AB ($s=\frac{1}{2}$) and BA ($s=\frac{2}{3}$) stacking configurations are no longer equal in magnitude.
+For hetero-bilayers with the same chalcogens but different metals, the MPD is nearly odd, but the polarization at the AB ($s=\frac{1}{3}$) and BA ($s=\frac{2}{3}$) stacking configurations are no longer equal in magnitude.
 When the chalcogens in each layer are different, the MPD has a very different form.
-It is no longer centered about zero because the out-of-plane inversion symmetry is broken everywhere by having two different monolayers.
-Unlike the 2H-stacked homo-bilayers, the 2H-stacked hetero-bilayers also exhibit MPDs.
+The polarization is no longer centered about zero because the out-of-plane inversion symmetry is broken everywhere by having two different monolayers.
+For 2H-stacked homo-bilayers, as well as bilayers composed of elemental layers (e.g.~bilayer graphene), there is an out-of-plane inversion symmetry for every stacking configuration, and the polarization is zero everywhere.
+This is not the case for the 2H-stacked hetero-bilayers however, which also exhibit MPDs.

 Lattice relaxation calculations were performed for one homo-bilayer (\chem{MoS_2}) and one hetero-bilayer (\chem{MoS_2/MoSe_2}) for a range of twist angles and electric fields.
-The results are summarized in Fig.~\ref{fig:pol-contour}, with additional plots available in the SI.
+The results are summarized in Fig.~\ref{fig:pol-contour}, with additional plots available in the SI \cite{SI}.
 The behavior of the homo-bilayers is already known \cite{bennett2022electrically}: for a 2H stacking, there is no MPD and the structure is not influenced by an applied field.
 For a 3R stacking, any finite field breaks the $\Cs$ rotation symmetry of the model, causing the domains which are aligned with the field to grow, and the domains which are anti-aligned to shrink.
 For small angles and strong fields, the domain structure changes from a sharp triangular structure to a sharp hexagonal structure.
 For the hetero-bilayers, the shape of the MPDs was found not to be strongly influenced by an applied field.
 Changes in the 2H-stacked bilayers were negligible, and the 3R-stacked bilayers changed noticeably only for small twist angles and strong electric fields.
 Although Fig.~\ref{fig:pol-contour} (b) shows that the relative sizes of the domains change in 3R-stacked \chem{MoS_2/MoSe_2} for $\th=0.1^{\circ}$ and $\Ef = -2$ V/\AA, both domains have the same orientation, and thus the sign of the total polarization does not change.

 The total polarization of \chem{MoS_2} (3R) and \chem{MoS_2/MoSe_2} (both stackings) as a function of $\th$ and $\Ef$ is summarized in Figs.~\ref{fig:pol-contour} (j)-(l).
 The 3R-stacked homo-bilayers show a nonlinear response to the field at small twist angles.
 The 3R-stacked hetero-bilayers only show a noticeable response when a strong field is applied in the direction opposite to the orientation of the MPDs, and the 2H-stacked hetero-bilayers do not show a noticeable response at any of the values of $\th$ and $\Ef$ used in this study.